graphops/launchpad-charts/charts/erigon/README.md

 ## Quickstart

 Todos
-- health checks
+- validate health checks work as expected, allow overriding of readiness and liveness check?
-- aux group of rpcdaemons
 - prometheus https://github.com/prometheus-operator/prometheus-operator#customresourcedefinitions
-- add commit hooks for linting and auto generating stuff
-- auto publish chart
-- clean up scripts/validate.sh
+- mvp of documentation for usage of Chart
+- move securityContext defs into templates for better security defaults

 ## Installing the Chart